Crimson Avenger (Lee Travis): 1988 mini series

 In 1988, the Crimson Avenger appeared in a 4-issue miniseries by Roy & Dann Thomas, Greg Brooks, and Mike Gustovich.
-Set shortly after the Crimson's debut in the latter days of 1938, the story revolves around the growing global hostilities, as Japan advances through China, Germany moves into eastern Europe, and the soon-to-be-Allies hesitation to act.
-The Crimson finds himself in the middle of a plot he doesn't quite grasp, with enigmatic foreign women, strange objects, and shadowy conspirators weaving around him.
+Set shortly after the Crimson's debut in the latter days of 1938, the story revolves around the growing global hostilities, as Japan advances through China, Germany moves into eastern Europe, and the soon-to-be-Allies hesitate to act.
+The Crimson finds himself in the middle of a plot he does not grasp, with enigmatic foreign women, strange objects, and shadowy conspirators weaving around him.

 This series was a 50th anniversary celebration of the character's debut and of all mystery-men in general.

 Final days

 In a one shot story named "Whatever Happened to the Crimson Avenger?" featured in DC Comics Presents #38 (October 1981), Lee Travis finds out that he is suffering from an incurable terminal disease.
 In his hospital room brooding on his situation, Travis spots a ship blinking SOS with its lights.
 Travis dons his suit one last time and heads out to investigate.
-He discovers the ship was taken over by criminals seeking to steal its cargo of explosively unstable chemical waste and the captain was trying to summon help.
+He discovers the ship was taken over by criminals seeking to steal its cargo of unstable chemical waste and the captain was trying to summon help.
 Travis engages the criminals but is unable to prevent a grenade from starting a fire that threatens to cause a massive explosion.
-Knowing he is dying anyway, the Avenger makes the crew abandon ship while he pilots the ship to a safe distance and is presumably killed, with the satisfaction he is going out heroically and spectacularly (it is later revealed that the explosion was orchestrated by the Ultra Humanite).
-When the crew reach the shore and are asked by the police who saved them, the captain says he never saw the face of the man.
-It can be assumed that nobody actually knew where Lee Travis had disappeared to or that the Crimson Avenger was responsible for saving the city, although his name is remembered by a young Hispanic woman whose child he saved from a fall on his way to investigate the tanker.
+Knowing he is dying anyway, the Avenger makes the crew abandon ship while he pilots the ship to a safe distance and is killed, with the satisfaction he is going out in a heroic fashion.

-Legacy

-The legend of the Crimson Avenger does not die, however, due to an early good deed that night.
-On his way to the tanker, he saves a young boy who has fallen out of an apartment window and returns the child to his mother.
-The woman promises to tell her son of the man who saved him once he is old enough to remember.

-Grant Morrison has established that in various Justice League stories, the original mask, hat and cloak of the Crimson Avenger are used in a special ritual whenever a new member joins the JLA, in honor of him being, in the Martian Manhunter's words, "the first of our kind".